cloudControl/documentation/Guides/NodeJS/Express.md

 ### Process Type Definition

 A [Procfile] is required to start processes on the cloudControl platform.
 There must be a file called `Procfile` at the root of your repository.
-It looks like this:
+In the example code you already cloned it looks like this:

 ~~~
 web: node app.js